corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 This is one of the main reasons I consider Blazor to be unsuitable for progressively enhanced applications.

-The new direction of Blazor becomes even
+The new direction of Blazor becomes even more apparent when we start considering how it functions in interactive mode; that is when the client supports JavaScript, and is able to establish a re